Kineolyan/bash-completer/README.md

 $ bash-completer --register my_prog
 ~~~

-From now on, every time you will type my_prog and hit <Tab>, the system of bash-completer will try to do completion on your script.
+From now on, every time you will type my_prog and hit &lt;Tab&gt;, the system of bash-completer will try to do completion on your script.

 To unregister your application, use the opposite command: